 The world is constructed so that we must work to put food on the table.
 A glance at the calendar reveals that the "mundane" days of the year far outnumber the "holy."
+Of course, it would be extremely difficult to earn a living if the week consisted of a single workday followed by six days of rest.
 Indeed, in creating us, God burdened us with a host of material needs and placed us in a world that requires a great deal of time in the field to satisfy these needs.

-9. Toiling in the Field
+5. Toiling in the Field